-On June 21, 2004, Simon Property announced that it had signed a definitive agreement to acquire all of the outstanding common stock of Chelsea Property Group, Inc. ("Chelsea") and its operating partnership subsidiary in a transaction valued at approximately \$3.5 billion.
-In connection with the transaction, Chelsea's operating partnership will become our wholly-owned subsidiary.
-In addition, we or Simon Property will also assume Chelsea's existing indebtedness and preferred stock, which totaled approximately \$1.3 billion as of March 31, 2004.
+On June 21, 2004, we announced that we had signed a definitive agreement to acquire all of the outstanding common stock of Chelsea Property Group, Inc. ("Chelsea") and its operating partnership subsidiary in a transaction valued at approximately \$3.5 billion.
+In addition, we will also assume Chelsea's existing indebtedness and preferred stock, which totaled approximately \$1.3 billion as of March 31, 2004.
 Chelsea has interests in 60 premium outlet and other shopping centers containing 16.6 million square feet of gross leasable area in 31 states and Japan.

-Under the terms of the agreement Simon Property will pay consideration of approximately \$66.00 per share for each share of Chelsea's common stock in the form of \$36.00 in cash, a fractional share of our common stock, and a fractional share of a new issue of our convertible preferred stock.
+Under the terms of the agreement we will pay consideration of approximately \$66.00 per share for each share of Chelsea's common stock in the form of \$36.00 in cash, a fractional share of our common stock, and a fractional share of a new issue of our convertible preferred stock.
 Chelsea unit holders will receive 100% of their consideration in equity, split between Units and convertible preferred units of the Operating Partnership.